 Quilt Projects for School Auctions

 You could also use finger art.
 Dip children’s fingers in paint and place fingerprint on fabric.
-There are lots of books out there devoted to fingerprint art, but check out this site.
+There are lots of books out there devoted to fingerprint art.
 This might be a good choice for the age you are working with.
 Remember, children can add the fingerprints, but parents can finish up the drawing by adding tiny details in Sharpie markers such as name, bug leg’s, etc.

 Another great idea for a quilt, is to do a Kandinsky inspired quilt much like this lesson.
 Gather colorful scraps of fabric and buy Heat ‘N Bond.
 Apply Heat ‘N Bond to the fabric and give each child three or four small squares.
 They can draw circles of varying size.
 Parents can cut circles and iron on top of one another to create a concentric circle.
 Iron on the circle to the white fabric square.
 This is the technique I used on the Garden Quilt (no sewing…all Heat N Bond!)